splight793/PQCrypto-SIDH/README.md

-This is a fork of Microsoft's [PQCrypto-SIDH](https://github.com/microsoft/PQCrypto-SIDH).
+This is an optimization of Microsoft's [PQCrypto-SIDH](https://github.com/microsoft/PQCrypto-SIDH).

-The Montgomery Reduction of SIKEp503 has been adapted to use Karatsuba Multiplication.
+The Montgomery Reduction of SIKEp503 on ARM64 has been adapted to use Karatsuba Multiplication.

 More infomation could be found at [here](https://arxiv.org/abs/2308.16432).